suchyta1/suchyta_utils/sphinx_doc/source/index.rst

 (be it for DES, astronomy, or whatever).
 The code is hosted on `github <https://github.com/suchyta1/suchyta_utils>`_.

-If you find a bug or have pull request, feel free to post an issue on github.
+If you find a bug or have a pull request, feel free to post an issue on github.
 You can also email me: eric.d.suchyta@gmail.com.

 Throughout the documentation, I assume you're reasonably fluent in python, numpy, matplotlib, FITS files, etc.